 - Cloud computing is more of a solution that relies on that split

 Management software creates the foundation for provisions, deployments, and decommissions, but automation software is what truly makes it cloud-computing.
 Without automation, provisioning capacity is a manual process, and managing all those pooled resources would be too cumbersome without automation software.
-That’s why it's seen as a necessary component.
+That’s why it's seen as a necessary component of cloud computing.

 While clouds have become popular for their storage, compute, and memory services, they're becoming an integral component of application development.
 Clouds can react automatically to changes in workload demand, and new applications can be provisioned with less lag and effort than traditional protocols.
 Cloud computing augments operation teams by creating custom development environments instantly.
 Workstations, virtual machines, application servers, and database connections can be spun up without a single ticket, helping apps get developed across distributed environments with all the resources, services, and capabilities needed to support them.